Stable homology isomorphisms for the partition and Jones annular algebras: Introduction

 Then $\alpha \beta$ is computed by forming the `composed diagram'

 and (just like in the Temperley-Lieb algebra) replacing each loop appearing in the middle with a factor of $\delta \in R$.
 This gives:

-where we simplify the result as in the Temperley-Lieb algebra, but with an additional Dehn twist. \end{example}
+where we simplify the result as in the Temperley-Lieb algebra. \end{example}

 An annular diagram having $n$ left-to-right connections may be identified with an element of the cyclic group $C_n$.
-This gives a retraction where the second map is the quotient by the ideal $I_{\leq n-1}$ spanned by diagrams with fewer than the maximal number $n$ of left-to-right connections.
+As for the partition algebras, this gives a retraction onto a group algebra, where the second map is the quotient by the ideal $I_{\leq n-1}$ spanned by diagrams with fewer than the maximal number $n$ of left-to-right connections.
+We note that, unlike the Partition algebras, the Jones algebras fit into the setting of \cite{Boyde}: the subalgebra $R C_n \subset \Jones_n(\delta)$ is exactly the `subalgebra on diagrams with the maximal number of left-to-right connections' appearing in \cite[Proposition 2.3]{Boyde}.

-Our main result for the Jones annular algebras is as follows.
+Our main result for the Jones annular algebras is then as follows.

-\begin{theorem} The natural map is an isomorphism for $q \leq \frac{n}{2}-3$, and a surjection for $q = \frac{n}{2}-2$. \end{theorem}
+\begin{theorem} The natural map is an isomorphism for $q \leq \frac{n}{2}-1$, and a surjection for $q = \frac{n}{2}$. \end{theorem}

 The cyclic groups (hence also the Jones annular algebras) cannot exhibit any kind of homological stability (for example $H_1(C_n;\mathbb{Z}) \cong \mathbb{Z}/n$), but the two families are nonetheless stably isomorphic.